VDAnisimov/vr-fsi-benchmark/README.md

     }
 }
 ```
+### Integration of the equations of motion

+The rigid-body dynamics equations are integrated in time using the **Newmark method** with parameters:

+- `gamma = 0.5`
+- `beta = 0.25`

+This method was chosen because it provides accuracy and stability for this particular problem compared to alternative symplectic schemes.

 ### Mesh
 The case uses a conformal mesh generated with an external tool (stored in constant/polyMesh).
 The mesh is refined near the cylinder to capture the boundary layer and accurately integrate forces and moments.
 For convergence studies, alternative meshes are provided in the meshes/ folder (coarse, medium, fine).